flotiq/flotiq-docs/docs/Deep-Dives/angular-headless-cms.md

 title: Angular 9 and Flotiq headless CMS - getting started with your custom application using Angular 8 generated package in Flotiq.
 description: Start building your Angular 9 app quickly with an SDK package generated in Flotiq.

+## Overview

+### About packages

+We love VS Code.
+And Atom.
+And VIM.
+And Sublime.
+And PHP Storm.
+Whatever IDE or language you choose - your CMS should help you work with your content.
+The library packages that you can download from your Flotiq dashboard do exactly that.
+They contain all the required information about your Content Type Definitions to work with your content through Flotiq's API.
+Once you import a package into your project - your IDE will pick up your attributes, classes and methods and you'll be able to use autocomplete and code documentation.
+Yay!

+!!!note
+    Flotiq is using OpenAPI 3.0 behind the scenes to support generating library packages and API docs.
+Thanks to [Open API Generator](https://github.com/OpenAPITools/openapi-generator) it's possible to work with various frameworks or programming languages as well as a Postman Collection just for API calls.

 ## Prerequisites